CDCgov/prime-reportstream/prime-router/docs/design/design/topic.md

 **TODO: this usage could be removed by creating a dedicated queue and step for the universal pipeline.**

+### Reporting

+Topic can be used to report on a slice of the data flowing through the universal pipeline and is used as a filtering conditions in some custom queries written for organizations.

 ## Current topics

 The current usage of topics is inconsistent and does not necessarily reflect the intention of how they will be used